Mark Phillips: Personal life

-Phillips first met his future wife Princess Anne at a party for horse lovers in 1968.
-They married on 14 November 1973, at Westminster Abbey.
+Phillips first met his future wife, Princess Anne, at a party for horse enthusiasts in 1968.
+They married on 14 November 1973 at Westminster Abbey.
 They have two children: Peter (born 1977) and Zara (born 1981).
 The Queen bought Gatcombe Park, near Minchinhampton, for the couple as a wedding present.

-In August 1989, the Princess Royal and Phillips announced their intention to separate, as the marriage had been under strain for a number of years.
-The couple had rarely been seen in public together, and both were romantically linked with other people.
-They continued to share the custody of their children, and initially announced that "there were no plans for divorce."
-Meanwhile, Phillips continued to work at the couple's estate at Gatcombe Park.
-In 1991, a DNA test confirmed that Phillips had fathered a girl, Felicity Tonkin, born in August 1985 in New Zealand to art teacher Heather Tonkin.
-Phillips and Princess Anne divorced on 23 April 1992.
+In August 1989, Phillips and Anne announced their intention to separate, as the marriage had been under strain for several years.
+The couple had rarely been seen in public together and had been romantically linked with other people.
+They continued to share custody of their children and initially stated that "there were no plans for divorce."
+During this period, Phillips continued to work at the couple's estate at Gatcombe Park.
+In 1991, a DNA test confirmed that he had fathered a daughter, Felicity Tonkin, born in August 1985 in New Zealand to art teacher Heather Tonkin.
+Phillips and Anne divorced on 23 April 1992.

 On 1 February 1997, Phillips married Sandy Pflueger, an American Olympic dressage rider.
-Their daughter Stephanie was born on 2 October 1997.
-She grew up at Aston Farm, Gatcombe Park, close to the family of Princess Anne, and served as a bridesmaid at the wedding of her half-sister Zara Tindall.
+Their daughter, Stephanie, was born on 2 October 1997.
+She grew up at Aston Farm, Gatcombe Park, close to the family of Anne, and served as a bridesmaid at the wedding of her half-sister Zara.
 In 2000, Phillips was appointed an Honorary Liveryman of the Worshipful Company of Farmers.

-On 3 May 2012, it was confirmed by Phillips' solicitors that Phillips and Pflueger had separated, intending to divorce, with Phillips becoming involved with American equestrian Lauren Hough.
+On 3 May 2012, Phillips' solicitors confirmed that he and Pflueger had separated and intended to divorce, with Phillips becoming involved with American equestrian Lauren Hough.

-Phillips' personal wealth is thought to be around £15–20 million.
-The settlement he received when his marriage to Princess Anne ended was described as "modest" and reported to be around "$3 million".
+Phillips' personal wealth is estimated to be around £15–20 million.
+The settlement he received when his marriage to Anne ended was described as "modest" and reported to be around "$3 million".

-On 19 September 2022, Philips was present at the committal service at St George's Chapel for his former mother-in-law Elizabeth II.
+On 19 September 2022, Philips was present at the committal service at St George's Chapel for his former mother-in-law Queen Elizabeth II.